adaptivestone/framework-documentation/docs/05-models.md

     } as const;
   }

-  // Setters will also be a virtual.
+  // Setters will also be virtual.
   // const SomeModels = this.app.getModel("SomeModel").
   // const someModelInstance = new SomeModel();
   // Vanilla JavaScript assignment triggers the setter.
   // someModelInstance.fullName = 'Jean-Luc Picard';
   set fullName(v) {
-    // `v` is the value being set, so use the value to set
+    // `v` is the value being set, so use it to set
     // `firstName` and `lastName`.
     const firstName = v.substring(0, v.indexOf(" "));
     const lastName = v.substring(v.indexOf(" ") + 1);